This article highlights how much is pension credit a week, pension credit eligibility, how to apply for it and using the pension credit calculator.

 If a child/ young person you are responsible for is disabled, you could receive an extra amount of either:

-• £36.54 a week if they get Disability Living Allowance, Personal Independence Payment or Adult Disability Payment.
+- £36.54 a week if they get Disability Living Allowance, Personal Independence Payment, Adult Disability Payment, Child Disability Payment or Scottish Adult Disability Living Allowance.

 Or

-• £114.12 a week.
-This applies if they are blind or get Disability Living Allowance or the enhanced daily living component of Personal Independence Payment or Adult Disability Payment.
+- £114.12 a week.
+This applies if they are blind or get Disability Living Allowance or the enhanced daily living component of Personal Independence Payment, Adult Disability Payment, Child Disability Payment (highest rate of the care component) or Scottish Adult Disability Living Allowance (highest rate of the care component).

 If you have housing costs, you could receive an extra amount to cover these costs, such as